thmisch/Nsp/README.md

 - group chats
 - A usable client (cli based)
 - voice calling (*may* be possible, probably not though since TCP and Nsc's encryption are pretty slow)
+- don't expect the server to be nice, correctly handle errors in the client (instead of crashing)

 ## current security issues
 Nsc as a whole features great security, but there still are minor issues: